dowjones/react-dropdown-tree-select/README.md

 Type: `string`

 The text to display as placeholder on the search box.
-Defaults to `Search...`
+Defaults to `Choose...`

 ## Styling and Customization

 The component brings minimal styles for bare-bones functional rendering.
 It is kept purposefully minimal so that user can style/customize it completely to suit their needs.
-Checkout /demo folder for some examples.
+Checkout `/docs` folder for some examples.

 ## Performance

 ### Search optimizations

- - The tree creates a flat list of nodes from hierachical tree data to perform searches that are linear in time irrespective of the tree depth or size.
+ - The tree creates a flat list of nodes from hierarchical tree data to perform searches that are linear in time irrespective of the tree depth or size.
  - It also memoizes each search term, so subsequent searches are instantaneous (almost).
  - Last but not the least, the search employs progressive filtering technique where subsequent searches are performed on the previous search set.
-E.g., say the tree has 4000 nodes altogther and the user wants to filter nodes that contain  the text: "2002".
-As the user enters each keypress the search goes like this:
+E.g., say the tree has 4000 nodes altogether and the user wants to filter nodes that contain  the text: "2002".
+As the user enters each key press the search goes like this:

 ```
-keypress  : 2-----20-----200-----2002
+key press  : 2-----20-----200-----2002
             |     |      |       |
 search set: 967   834    49      7
 ```

 The search for "20" happens against the previously matched set of 967 as opposed to all 4000 nodes; "200" happens against 834 nodes and so on.

 ### Search debouncing

-The tree debounces keypresses to avoid costly search calculations.
+The tree debounces key presses to avoid costly search calculations.
 The default duration is 100ms.

 ### Virtualized rendering